hzqst/MetaHookSv/docs/ResourceReplacer.md

 replaces `models/v_ak47.mdl` with `models/new_viewmodel/v_ak47.mdl`

-Tip: Make sure that the `models/new_viewmodel/v_*.mdl` actually exists in the disk drive before using regex replacement.
+* Make sure that the `models/new_viewmodel/v_*.mdl` actually exists in the disk drive before using regex replacement.